 KATHRYN DUNN TENPAS

-Dr. Tenpas' academic positions include her current affiliation with the University of Pennsylvania, and an associate professorship in the Department of Government and International Affairs at the University of South Florida.
-While at the University of South Florida, Dr. Tenpas additionally directed the Political Science Honors Program and the Washington, D.C. internship program.
+Her academic positions include her current affiliation with the University of Pennsylvania, as a Senior Fellow at the Weidenbaum Center at Washington University in St. Louis, and an Associate Professorship in the Department of Government and International Affairs at the University of South Florida.
+While there, she directed the Political Science Honors Program and the Washington, D.C. internship program.
 From 1992-1993, she was a guest scholar with Leiden University in the Netherlands.

 Dr. Tenpas holds a PhD and MA from the University of Virginia, and a BA from Georgetown University.